igopereira1/igopereira1/README.md

 # About Me

-Hello! 👋 I'm a passionate Full Stack developer with a specialized focus on backend development.
-My journey in technology is fueled by a relentless pursuit of innovative and efficient solutions!
+👋🏽 Hello!
+I'm a back-end developer who loves building innovative applications that solve real-world problems.
+I have experience with Javascript and Python, and I'm always looking for ways to improve my skills and learn new technologies.

+🌐 Let's connect: igopereira1@gmail.com.

 ## GitHub Stats